 Meanwhile, the delegation of the PLA in the commission of the 26 parties that was to draft and formulate the declaration of the general meeting of the communist and workers' parties of the world was fighting with determination against the attempts of the revisionists to draw up an anti-Marxist document.

-The PLA's Criticism of the Khrushchevite Revisionists at the Second Moscow Meeting The delegation of the PLA at the November 1960 Moscow Meeting of the 81 communist and workers'
+The PLA's Criticism of the Khrushchevite Revisionists at the Second Moscow Meeting parties was headed by Comrade Enver Hoxha.

+The delegation of the PLA at the November 1960 Moscow Meeting of the 81 communist and workers'